The Two RV Gypsies: Full-Time RVers

 Calcite boxwork

-Approximately 200 yards from the entrance, the first large room on this tour was called the Post Office, so named because of the boxwork shown above.
+Below: Approximately 200 yards from the entrance, the first large room on this tour was called the Post Office, so named because of the boxwork shown above.
 By this point, the two RV Gypsies had already descended about half of the 300 stairs and were about 12 stories below the level of the entrance.
 This area is actually under the hill, parallel to the trail shelter where the tour began!

 Lee Duquette in the Wind Cave Lee Duquette in the Wind Cave

-The two RV Gypsies walked almost 1,000 feet from the "Post Office" to the next stop.
+Below: The two RV Gypsies walked almost 1,000 feet from the "Post Office" to the next stop.
 The stairs were spread out now, and the trail had a slight slope.
 There were some high ceilings, and low ones, too!
-Occasionally drops of water fell on the two RV Gypsies, although the guide called this a dry cave.
+Occasionally drops of water fell on the two RV Gypsies, although the guide called this a "dry cave".
 The seepage is controlled by rainfall and snowmelt amounts.
 Generally, the cave is wet underneath stream beds and low spots on the surface above, and dry beneath hills.

 formations in the Wind Cave